ainsleymcgrath/pytest-embrace/README.md

 	...
 ```

-OR you can go table-oriented and run many tests from one module––just like with `pytest.mark.parametrize`.
+Or you can go table-oriented and run many tests from one module––just like with `pytest.mark.parametrize`.

 ```python
 # test_many_func.py